 Our favorite kale recipes!
 From salads to stews and from pestos to burgers, this cruciferous veggie performs beautifully in a wide range of dishes.
-Browse these vegan kale recipes that highlight the hardy green and some favorite bloggers.
+Browse these vegan kale recipes that highlight the hardy green.

 article originally published September 14, 2012